 - You need a really large saucepan for this recipe and a kitchen ‘magic wand’ or a food processor.

 - I use powdered vegetable stock for soup, liquid stock is nice but you’d need a lot.
-Here in NZ I buy ‘Gourmet Vegetable Stock’ and use in all of my soups (i also use it instead of chicken stock because it’s so flavourful.
+Here in NZ I buy ‘Gourmet Vegetable Stock’ and use it in all my soups (I also use it instead of chicken stock because it’s so flavourful.

 LET’S DO IT!